 6 of the Hardest Drugs to Quit

-These drugs all increase pleasure when abused and make chemical changes in the brain to do so.
+These drugs all increase pleasure when used and make chemical changes in the brain.
 Most substances of abuse interact with the production, absorption, or pathways related to the neurotransmitter dopamine, which is closely tied to how a person feels pleasure and experiences reward.
 Mood regulation, memory, willpower, and the decision-making processes are also impacted with drug abuse.
 These changes become more fixed with regular use as a drug dependency is formed.

 Drugs that are addictive cause difficult withdrawal symptoms and cravings, making it hard to stop taking them.
 Some of the hardest drugs to quit are: